tc39/proposal-temporal/docs/parse-draft.md

 - A time zone offset of `"-00:00"` is allowed, and means the same thing as `"+00:00"`.
 - In a combined representation, combinations of date, time, and time zone offset with Basic (no `-` or `:` separators) and Extended (with `-` or `:` separators) formatting are allowed.
   (The date, time, and time zone offset must each be fully in Basic format or Extended format.)
-- When parsing a date representation for a Temporal.MonthDay, the year may be omitted.
+- When parsing a date representation for a Temporal.PlainMonthDay, the year may be omitted.
   The year may optionally be replaced by `"--"` as in RFC 3339.
-- When parsing a date representation without a day for a Temporal.YearMonth, the expression is allowed to be in Basic format.
+- When parsing a date representation without a day for a Temporal.PlainYearMonth, the expression is allowed to be in Basic format.
 - Anything else described by the standard as requiring mutual agreement between communicating parties, is disallowed.